Aditya728-ace/Simple-Elementary-Chat-Bot-Terminal-Based-/README.md

     This chatbot is designed to be run via VS Code's Debug Mode.
     Simply open the project in VS Code and click the "Run and Debug" button.

+🧰 Dependencies
+    pip install google-generativeai - do it in terminal and install the package.

 💾 Chat History
     Every question and answer is automatically saved to a SQLite database, allowing you to view and analyze past interactions.